Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 The scope of work is likely going to be the most detailed section in the statement of work.
 This section covers how you plan to accomplish the project goals.

-Read: The quick guide to defining project scope—in 8 steps4.
-Location of work
+Read: The quick guide to defining project scope—in 8 steps

 In the fourth section, you will typically define the location of the project.
 For example, will the project be set in a remote environment or do you need to meet on site so your team members can complete the project?